 Wood that has been recycled

 Materials from all buildings that have become redundant are ending up on the scrap pile, or decaying as they left untreated.
-There is a movement to reclaim this wood and using it for incredible extensions, loft conversions and outbuildings.
+There is a movement to reclaim this wood and using it for incredible extensions, loft conversions, outbuildings, and even garden furnitures.
 Recycled wood is relatively cheap and can make a real feature.

 Third World countries are starting to use eco-bricks.
 This is essentially a plastic bottle filled with non biological waste.
 Eco-bricks are being used for landscaping, modular furniture and even to create walls.
 Eco-bricks are cheap and are being used by some creative designers and architects in the construction of eco-friendly homes and in the development of sustainable housing communities.